-In Houston, domestic violence cases are often some of the most difficult cases, as charges are easy to bring and difficult to disprove.
-Domestic violence charges are often based on one individual’s reaction to an argument in the heat of the moment, although this reaction can have dire consequences to the arrested party.
-An argument which spirals out of control, resulting in a 911 phone call can have very serious consequences for the individual accused.
-Many domestic violence charges in Houston TX are also unfortunately brought during divorce and child custody disputes.
-It is important that you address any domestic violence charges directly since any arrest may impact your ability to keep or gain custody of your children.
-If you have been arrested on domestic violence charges, please contact an experienced domestic violence lawyer in Houston for assistance with your case.
+Domestic violence cases are often some of the most difficult cases, as charges are easy to bring and difficult to disprove.
+Domestic violence charges are often based on one individual’s reaction to an argument in the heat of the moment, although this reaction can have dire consequences for the arrested party.
+An argument that spirals out of control, resulting in a 911 phone call, can have very serious consequences for the individual accused.

 In the face of the daunting challenges posed by domestic violence cases, the Mary E. Conn & Associates stands as a steadfast ally ready to provide compassionate guidance and unwavering support.
 Our team understands the complexities and sensitivities surrounding these matters, and Mary E. Conn & Associates is here to offer a helping hand in your time of need.
 While these situations are undeniably difficult, it is crucial to remember that you don’t have to navigate them alone.
 Our experienced domestic violence defense attorneys are dedicated to meticulously examining every facet of your case, constructing a robust defense strategy, and safeguarding your rights with the utmost care.
 Your well-being and future are of paramount importance, and entrusting your case to our capable hands can make all the difference.